kenjp1223/dual_camera/dual_camera/README.md

 * Has a unique name and static IP
 * Can be controlled remotely via PC GUI
+* Supports comprehensive camera settings management
 * Records synced dual-camera video to local storage
-* Supports real-time monitoring and advanced post-processing
+* Applies saved camera settings automatically before recording
-* Includes manual synchronization, cropping, and preview capabilities
+* Provides advanced post-processing with manual sync and cropping
-* Features a modern 2-column interface for easy cropping comparison

-The system scales from 1-2 Pis to 8+ devices with the tabbed interface, making it suitable for both small experiments and large-scale data collection.
+The system is now ready for high-quality, synchronized dual-camera recording with full camera parameter control and professional post-processing capabilities.

 Feel free to extend with: